Andrew Lorraine: Pitcher

 In 2009, he pitched for the Orange County Flyers of the Golden Baseball League, going 0–1 with a 4.50 ERA in 4 starts.

 Major league organizations' pitching coach and scout

 Lorraine was a pitching coach for the Seattle Mariners organization from 2009 to 2016.
 In December 2016 he was hired by the Pittsburgh Pirates as a professional scout.

 Team Israel coach

 In September 2012, Lorraine was the pitching coach for the 2013 qualifier for Israel at the World Baseball Classic.
 In September 2016, Lorraine was the pitching coach for Israel at the 2017 World Baseball Classic qualifier.
 He returned in the same role, and coached Team Israel at the 2017 World Baseball Classic main tournament in South Korea and Japan.

-He was also the pitching coach for Team Israel at the 2019 European Baseball Championship, for the team at the Africa/Europe 2020 Olympic Qualification tournament, in Italy in September 2019, which Israel won.
+He was the pitching coach for Team Israel at the 2019 European Baseball Championship, for the team at the Africa/Europe 2020 Olympic Qualification tournament, in Italy in September 2019, which Israel won.